theRealAph/ScopeLocals/README.md

   away `x.get()` is from the point that the extent local `x` is bound.
 * _Structure_: These properties also also make it easier for a reader to reason about programs, in much the same way that declaring a field of a variable `final` does.
-The one-way nature of the channel makes it much easier to reason about the flow of data in a program.
+The one-way nature of the channel from caller to callee makes it much easier to reason about the flow of data in a program.

 ## API